Unless quilt projects are of interest, this rambling photo-heavy post will bore you!

 Matt and Gina are king and queen of yard sale goods.
 A decade ago Gina came home with an armload of decorator samples: large chunks of fabric in display books.
 She enthusiastically announced that 'we' could make a quilt from these.

-[Gina does not sew, the the 'we' had a royal connotation.]
+[Gina does not sew, thus 'we' had a royal connotation.]

 I removed the labels from the fabric, washed and pressed the pieces and filed them away in a plastic box.
 If you've worked with decorator cottons, you know that raveling edges are an annoying factor.
 Having carted the box of samples around through several house moves it seemed time to either get rid of them or think of a way to use them.
 I sorted them by color groups--predominately shades of blue, yellow, pastels for this heavy quilt.
 I cut 8 inch squares and made 4-patch blocks of the remainders.
 There was enough fabric to place 8 inch squares around the body of the quilt and a heavy nubby beige left from summer bedspreads became the border.